moliver28/research-handbook/content/handbook/engineering/development/sec/secure/composition-analysis.md

    - [Completed Maintenance Issue #7890](link to issue): Brief description of the issue and resolution.
    - [Completed Community Contribution #2345](link to MR): Brief description of the contribution and resolution.

 #### **Additional Notes**

-  - [Any additional context or notes relevant to the next engineer]
+1. **Any additional context or notes relevant to the next engineer:**
+   - Additional Note.

 This handover template ensures that the incoming engineer is fully informed of the current status of tasks, issues, and any important context.
 It facilitates a smooth transition and minimizes the risk of overlooking critical responsibilities.